confluence/tonguefish/README.md

 ## What's this?

 This is a static generator which produces an extremely compact bird's-eye view of all your feeds on a single webpage.
-I hacked this together in a couple of days, and it's very alpha, but it's usable (at least by me).

 ## That sounds like a lot of stuff on one page.